earthly/website/blog/_posts/2023-02-27-golang-gin-framework.md

 }
 ~~~

 Here's the CURL request that tests the `UpdateCompany` handler function.
-Insert a company name in the specified field to run the CURL request effectively.
+Insert a company name in the specified field to run the CURL request effectively:

 ~~~{.bash caption=">_"}
 curl -X PUT -H "Content-Type: application/json" \